Jun-Zhang-32108/Embedded_Image_Processing/README.md

 1. The first thing that you need to do is to [set up Git on your virtual machine](https://help.github.com/enterprise/2.7/user/articles/set-up-git/#platform-linux) using your KTH ID and credentials.
 This guide assumes you have set up your virtual machine according to the **Connecting over SSH** part and shall use the SSH URL as reference for the main (public) repository.
 Instructions can be found also on [KTH GitHub page](https://www.kth.se/student/kth-it-support/work-online/kth-github/github-read-me-first-1.500157).

  * If you use the virtual machine `git` is already installed.
 (Otherwise, you can install git from this [site](http://git-scm.com/).)
  * You need to generate _ssh keys_ and add them your `gits-15` account in order to gain access to the git repository.
 Please follow [this instruction](https://help.github.com/articles/generating-an-ssh-key/).
 (When you run the test in Step 5, give the name of the KTH server, i.e. `ssh -T git@gits-15.sys.kth.se`.
 Not _git@github.com_.)
-The proceure goes along the lines of:
+The procedure goes along the lines of:

           sudo apt-get install git
           git config --global user.name "name"